multiprocessio/datastation/HACKING.md

   "auth": {
     "sessionSecret": "", // A strong key for session signing "openId": {
-      realm": "https://accounts.google.com", // Or some other realm clientId": "my id",
+      "realm": "https://accounts.google.com", // Or some other realm "clientId": "my id",
-      clientSecret": "my secret",
+      "clientSecret": "my secret",
     },
   },